How Taylor Swift and her master recordings play into the Virginia race for governor

 The ads were first reported by The Verge.

-In 2019, The New York Times reported that The Carlyle Group helped broker a deal between Swift and Braun for him to allow her to perform some of the songs from her catalog at the 2019 American Music Awards, where she received the award for Artist of the Decade.
-That particular clash even drew attention from Democratic U.S. Sen. Elizabeth Warren, who said in a Tweet that Swift was "is one of many whose work has been threatened by a private equity firm."
+In 2019, The New York Times reported that the Carlyle Group helped broker a deal between Swift and Braun for him to allow her to perform some of the songs from her catalog at the 2019 American Music Awards, where she received the award for Artist of the Decade.
+That particular clash even drew attention from Sen. Elizabeth Warren, D-Mass., who said in a tweet that Swift "is one of many whose work has been threatened by a private equity firm."

+McAuliffe has attacked Youngkin's career at Carlyle but is himself an investor in the company.
+In July, The Associated Press reported that McAuliffe invested at least $690,000 in Carlyle funds between December 2007 and the end of 2016.
+Campaign spokesperson Jake Rubenstein said McAuliffe now owns less than $5,000 in Carlyle stock.

-Since the sale of her masters, Swift, 31, has been busy re-recording and releasing her own versions of her music.
+Since the sale of her masters, Swift has been busy rerecording and releasing her own versions of her music.
 Fearless (Taylor's Version) was released in April complete with six tracks "from the vault" that didn't make it onto the original album in 2008.
-The next re-release, Red (Taylor's Version), is expected out Nov.
-12, a week earlier than she previously announced.
+The next rerelease, Red (Taylor's Version), is expected out Nov.
+12, a week earlier than she previously announced it would be.

 Editor's note: Facebook is among NPR's financial supporters